slightknack/rust-abi-wiki/src/intro/what_is_an_ABI.md

 - How data is laid out in memory
 - How functions are called.

 The C ABI is the oldest ABI, dating back to C. The C ABI can be used from Rust through the use of `extern "C"`.
-The C ABI, however, is fairly lacking, as it only provides basic datatypes and so on.
+The C ABI, however, is fairly lacking, as it only provides basic datatypes and is rather inflexible.

 ## What does it mean for an ABI to be stable?
 A stable ABI means that a compiler will consistently produce the same ABI for an executable across versions.